-- The course will be in English - There will be a written exam at the end of the course - We will give exercises during the course, leave you some time to solve them, and then show the solution.
-You should try to solve them, as they will help to prepare for the exam - We will put the slides on line after every class - Please feel free to ask questions any time.
-We love questions, they help to make the class more interactive and lively
+- The course will be in English - The grade of the course will be based on: - a brief talk (30min) on a paper of your choice among a list of relevant papers that I will put on line shortly - a written exam at the end of the course, or a project - I will propose exercises during the course, leave you some time to solve them, and then show the solution.
+You should try to solve them, as they will help to prepare for the exam - I will put the slides on line after every class - Please feel free to ask questions any time.
+I love questions, they help to make the class more interactive and lively